JENkt4k/sc-what-event-when/README.md

 ![squirrel](https://images.pexels.com/photos/47547/squirrel-animal-cute-rodents-47547.jpeg?cs=srgb&dl=brown-squirrel-47547.jpg&fm=jpg)

-Ok hopefull that image of the squirrel was enough to distract you from reading the answer.
+Ok hopefully that image of the squirrel was enough to distract you from reading the answer.

 Answer: So if you create an alert in the **'focus'** event, when you go to click the alert popup to close it, you are going through the following event loop.